Skip to Main Content

 WAC at HCC is an interdisciplinary, interdepartmental coalition of faculty and staff who collaborate on strategies to use writing across courses.
 The group meets to chat about writing in the classroom, best practices for assigning and assessing writing, and how students benefit from communicating ideas in various modes.

-Join the WAC group
+Join the WAC group at HCC

 What type of writing to assign?